budding

 You may see references around to multiple varieties of tweening and timelines called TweenMax, TweenLite, TimelineMax, and TimelineLite.

-In late 2019 GSAP and got rid of the all lite / max varieties so feel free to ignore that distinction in older code examples or.
+In late 2019 GSAP updated to version 3 and got rid of the all lite / max varieties so feel free to ignore that distinction in older code examples or.